tilburgsciencehub/website/content/building-blocks/analyze-data/regressions/firstdifference.md

 ## First-difference estimator

 The objective of the FD estimator is to eliminate firm-specific effects that do no vary over time, denoted by the variable $\alpha_{i}$.
-This is achieved by taking the first-difference fo the variables within each cross-section.
+This is achieved by taking the first-difference of the variables within each cross-section.

 The original model with fixed effects $\alpha_i$ is represented as:
 <br/>